ProjetPP/Documentation/data-model.md

 ```

 ### *sentence*
-As only one attribute, `value` that contains the sentence.
+Has only one attribute, `value` that contains the sentence.

 Example: The serialization of `"Who is George Washington?"` is:
 ```